frabbisw/ReRobust/README.md

 Dataset:

-- Download transformed dataset mentioned above, put it under the path: `APR-Models-Performance/data/transformed/`
+- Download transformed dataset mentioned above, put it under the path: `APR-Models-Performance/data/refactoring/`

+Script:

+- Run scripts under path: `APR-Models-Performance/generate/`, such as `codebert-generate-job.sh`.
+- Make sure to check scripts before running, fit the recent changes of GPU cluster.

 For testing the robustness of SPT-Code: